amsehili/auditok/quickstart.rst

 The tokenizer will start accumulating windows up from the moment it encounters the first analysis window of an energy >= 50.
 ALL the following windows will be kept regardless of their energy.
-At the end of the analysis, it will drop tailing windows with an energy below 50.
+At the end of the analysis, it will drop trailing windows with an energy below 50.

 This is an interesting example because the audio file we're analyzing contains a very